helm/helm/docs/developers.md

 ```

 NOTE: This will fail if not running from the path `$GOPATH/src/helm.sh/helm`.
 The
-directory `k8s.io` should not be a symlink or `build` will not find the relevant
+directory `helm.sh` should not be a symlink or `build` will not find the relevant
 packages.

 This will build both Helm and the Helm library. `make bootstrap` will attempt to